This game is rated PEGI 18

 You can extensively adjust the levels of the game and the story narrator.
 This even allows you to adjust the volume of overheard voices.

-Our experts have hand-picked the following similar games for you.
-These offer a similar way to play to Divinity: Original Sin II or are games with a similar theme or topic.
+Our experts have hand-picked the following similar games.
+These are similar to Divinity: Original Sin II in how they play or their theme.
 These are good alternative games to Divinity: Original Sin II, or are a younger rated alternative for players not ready for PEGI 18 or ESRB MATURE 17+ games.